RaHuL342319/RaHuL342319/README.md

 - 👋 Hi, I’m Rahul Kumar.
-- 👀 I’m interested in Data Science and Devops
+- 👀 I’m interested in Full stack development.
-- 🌱 I’m currently learning Data Structure and algorithms.
+- 🌱 I’m currently learning MERN stack development.
 - 📫 you can reach out to me on linkedin.

 <!---